facebookresearch/CollaQ/README.md

 ## Overview
-CollaQ, a novel decomposition and regularization technique for training multi-agent models.
-In StarCraft II Multi-Agent Challenge, it outperforms existing state-of-the-art techniques (i.e., QMIX, QTRAN, and VDN) by improving the win rate by 40% with the same number of samples.
+We propose CollaQ, a novel way to decompose Q function for decentralized policy in multi-agent models.
+In StarCraft II Multi-Agent Challenge, CollaQ outperforms existing state-of-the-art techniques (i.e., QMIX, QTRAN, and VDN) by improving the win rate by 40% with the same number of samples.
 In the more challenging ad hoc team play setting (i.e., reweight/add/remove units without re-training or finetuning), CollaQ outperforms previous SoTA by over 30%.

 Please check our [website](https://sites.google.com/view/collaq-starcraft) for comprehensive results.